ubc-cpsc455-2024S/project-29_abd/README.md

 # Above and Beyond

 - Integrated google maps API which was a new technology to our entire team.
-This required a lot of research and team coversations on how the implementation would be handeled and done
-- NEED TO ADD HERE, how did we do this, why is it important to our team
+This required a lot of research and team coversations on how the implementation would be handeled and done.
+We initally had a lot of issues with this implementation, it took our team longer than a 2 week sprint to complete.
+However, when it came to merging across files, this became a larger issue to us and we spent a lot of tiem debugging.
+Through this process, we learned a lot more about git hub, debugging and how to use research to help us move forward.
+While we are still working on the full implemenation, our basic rendering and usage of google maps API to pin location and fetch specific locations allows us to build a well rounded application.

 # Next Steps